 - B Dincel façade wall. - C Cast-in 100Ø PVC sleeve, to be grouted after prestressing. - D Cast-in or post-fixed starter bar. - E Suggested pour break location. - F If required, dowels to tie continuous Dincel wall to blade Dincel wall, to engineer's details. - G P-TC Screw-On Cap on top of wall to provide slip joint, or 2 strips of greased steel.
 Note: waterstop or waterproofing membrane may be required to the joint depending on the finishing type and exposure to rain. - H D-ANG50 PVC Angle or 100x75 timber as a temporary wall restraint, suitably fixed to the wall and slab. - I Dincel to span min 1000mm above slab level where profiles are used as edge protection. - J Prestressing pan. - K Prestressing duct to receive tendons. - L Axial shortening due to prestressing.
-Area to be finished, coated or grouted as required. - M 10mm wide sealant between wall and rebate.
-Rebate height as required by engineer (min.
-30mm).
+Area to be finished, coated or grouted as required. - M Min 25x50mm gap in set down to be filled with compatible sealant.